NIFTy-PPL/NIFTy/README.md

 ## Licensing terms

-Most of NIFTy is licensed under the terms of the [GPLv3](https://www.gnu.org/licenses/gpl.html) license while NIFTy.re is also licensed under the terms of the BSD-2-Clause license.
+Most of NIFTy is licensed under the terms of the [GPLv3](https://www.gnu.org/licenses/gpl.html) license with NIFTy.re being a notable exception.
+NIFTy.re is licensed under GPL-2.0+ OR BSD-2-Clause.
 All of NIFTy is distributed *without any warranty*.

 ## Citing NIFTy